sherpa/sherpa/docs/quick.rst

-in the result structure are populated: in particular the :py:attr:`~sherpa.fit.FitResults.rstat` and :py:attr:`~sherpa.fit.FitResults.qval` fields, which give the reduced statistic and the probability of obtaining this statisitic value respectively.::
+in the result structure are populated: in particular the :py:attr:`~sherpa.fit.FitResults.rstat` and :py:attr:`~sherpa.fit.FitResults.qval` fields, which give the reduced statistic and the probability of obtaining this statistic value respectively.::

     >>> print(geres)